samvera/hyku/Running-on-docker.md

 Hello from Docker!
 This message shows that your installation appears to be working correctly.
 ```

+# Starting Hyku in Docker

+1. Download hyku (git or zip?)
+1. Modify `/etc/hosts` and add `127.0.0.1 sample.localhost` (Look into setting base host variable)
+1. Open browser and go to http://localhost:8080/ enter "sample" for the "Short name"
+1. Create an Image type object.

 ## Check out the services
 ```